 In each of these stages there are differences in the way order fulfillment functions for B2B versus B2C.

 B2B orders are priced based on the needs and requirements of the end business, this can vary greatly depending on the size of an order, recurring orders, payment terms, and duration of the contracted relationship.
+Often times, brands selling to retailers establish a set wholesale price which is 30% to 50% of the retail price since the retailers are buying in bulk and marketing the product through their own channels.
 With B2C on the other hand, orders are more straightforward; the price per unit is set by the product company and that price rarely varies.

 Revenue per customer